-Managed WordPress hosting is a maturing space where there’s a lot of change and innovation happening — at least on the face of it.
-Web hosts, especially some of the bigger ones like GoDaddy, are catering to the needs of new users, offering all kinds of features designed to make it easier for anyone to build a site.
-And, of course, so they can capture ever-bigger chunks of the market.
+Web hosts, especially some of the bigger ones like GoDaddy, are catering to the needs of new users.
+They offer all kinds of features designed to make it easier for anyone to build a site.
+And, hence, they can capture ever-bigger chunks of the market.

 As drag-and-drop platforms like Squarespace and Wix threaten WordPress’ dominance, it’s critical that hosts offer website builders and other tools to make it easier to get online.
-Together with projects like Gutenberg, these steps toward lowering the barrier of entry are essential for ensuring WordPress’ longevity.
+Together with projects like Gutenberg, these steps toward lowering the barrier of entry, that are essential for ensuring WordPress’ longevity.

-Despite these innovations, there are two things in the managed WordPress hosting space which are long overdue for a shake up: capacity and pricing.
+Despite these innovations, there are two things in the managed WordPress hosting space that are long overdue for a shake-up: capacity and pricing.

-The truth is, managed WordPress hosting is inefficient and pricing is unfair.
-Monthly hosting packages offer set resources for monthly fees that you’re expected to pay, even if you use only a fraction of what you’re paying for.
+The truth is, Managed WordPress Hosting is inefficient and pricing is unfair.
+Monthly hosting packages offer set resources for monthly fees, even if you use only a fraction of what you’re paying for.

 For example, say you wanted to sign up for an account with Flywheel.
 Their Agency package is $250 per month for 30 sites and 600,000 monthly visitors.
 The problem is, if you only have 10 sites with 100,000 monthly visitors, you’re leaving all that unused capacity on the table — and wasting money in the meantime.
 No matter how much capacity you use, you still have to pay the same monthly fee.